wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    * etc.
    <br /><br />

-But Vault has the distinct advantage of being able to work either inside and outside each cloud.
+But Vault has the distinct advantage of being able to <strong>work either inside and outside each of several clouds</strong>.
 Thus, a particular secret can be added within AWS and then retrieved from within an Azure cloud.
-This is a requirement for true enterprise capability, due to needs imposed by mergers and acquisitions.
+This is a requirement for true enterprise capability, due to needs imposed by corporate mergers and acquisitions.

 Vault is FIPS-certified, so it does not require any special/proprietary hardware such as physical HSMs (Hardware Security Modules).